 Excessive Land Coverage.
-Excessive land coverage refers to the over-intensive use of property and the crowding of buildings and accessory facilities onto a site that minimizes available areas for off-street parking.
+Excessive land coverage refers to the over-intensive use of property and the

-Of the 93 buildings in the RPA, 66 buildings, or 71% of the total, exhibit excessive land coverage.
+Of the 93 buildings in the RPA, 66. buildings, or 71% of the total, exhibit excessive land coverage.
 This Eligibility Factor is present on 13 of the 14 City blocks within the RPA and is reasonably distributed throughout the area.